By CARRIE HALPERIN

 Brown, global patron of the White Ribbon Alliance for Safe Motherhood, tweeted (@SarahBrownUK), “350,000 more midwives globally is a challenge we can deliver with support and bold steps.”
 Brown is married to Great Britain’s former Prime Minister Gordon Brown.

-#pneumonia,” he wrote.
+Chef Andres (@ chefjoseandres) tweeted with the UN Foundation on the importance of clean cookstoves. ”@cookstoves is working to empower women&girls worldwide, fight diseases like # pneumonia,” he wrote.
 Exposure to smoke from traditional cookstoves and open fires—the primary means of cooking and heating for nearly three billion people in the developing world—causes 1.9 million premature deaths annually, with women and young children most affected.

 The day-long extravaganza was chock full of information and lots and lots of prizes, including DVDs of Ricki Lake’s documentary “More Business of Being Born”, an iPod Nano, T-shirts, a charm necklace, beautiful handmade scarves and jewelry.
 Two lucky winners even took home a goat and two chickens.